chriswendt/ietf/draft-ietf-stir-passport.md

 PASSporT defines claims that convey the identity of the origination and destination of personal communications.
 Origination in the context of PASSporT and for a given application’s use of PASSporT is the point in the network that has the authority to assert the callers identity.
 This authority is represented in PASSporT by the certificate holder and is signed at the applications choice of authoritative point(s) in the network, for example, at a device that has authenticated with a user, or at a network entity with an authenticated trust relationship with that device and it's user.
 Destination represents the intended destination of the personal communications, i.e. the identity(s) being called by the caller, The destination point(s) determined by the application must have the capability to verify the PASSporT token and the digital signature.
 The PASSporT associated certificate is used to validate the authority of the originating signer, generally via a certificate chain to the trust anchor for that application.

 The origination and destination identities are represented by two claims that are required for PASSporT, the "orig" and "dest" claims.
-Both "orig" and "dest" MUST have claims where the key represents an identity type and the value is the identity string, both defined in subsecquent subsections.
+Both "orig" and "dest" MUST have claims where the key represents an identity type and the value is the identity string, both defined in subsequent subsections.
 Currently, these identities can be represented as either telephone numbers or Uniform Resource Indicators (URIs).

 The "orig" JSON object MUST only have one key value pair representing the asserted identity of any type (currently either "tn" or "uri") of the originator of the personal communications signaling.

 The "dest" JSON object MUST have at least have one key value pair, but could have multiple identity types (i.e. "tn" and/or "uri") but only one of each.
 If both "tn" and "uri" are included, the JSON object should list the "tn" array first and the "uri" array second.
-Within the "tn" and "uri" arrays, the identity strings should be put in lexiographical order including the scheme-specific portion of the URI characters.
-Additionaly, in the case of "dest" only, the identity type key value MUST be an array signaled by standard JSON brackets, even when there is a single identity value in the identity type key value.
+Within the "tn" and "uri" arrays, the identity strings should be put in lexicographical order including the scheme-specific portion of the URI characters.
+Additionally, in the case of "dest" only, the identity type key value MUST be an array signaled by standard JSON brackets, even when there is a single identity value in the identity type key value.

 **4.2.1.1. "tn" - Telephone Number identity**